 AN8025 is an in-house developed multifunctional antibody, which serves as a T cell and APC modulator.
-We are currently in the lead optimization stage and expect to submit the IND in the first half of 2024.
+We are currently in the lead optimization stage and expect to nominate preclinical candidates by the fourth quarter of 2022.

 To confirm the ability of AN8025 to stimulate T cell activation, we conducted an enzyme-linked immunosorbent assay ("ELISA") to measure cytokine concentrations in vitro.
 The results demonstrated that AN8025 provides almost eight times cytokine concentration induced by an anti-PD-L1 mAb.